Rethinking mental health: anthropology’s radical breakthrough

 CAMHRA also has a mandate to understand and help better meet the complex mental health needs of London’s diverse populations.
 It has a core partnership with Thrive LDN, a public mental health partnership of London’s NHS Trusts, councils, other statutory bodies, and community groups.

-“I am an anthropologist, musician and researcher.
-My current PhD is in the field of Psychiatric Innovation Open Dialogue, which I first came across at the end of my time as a user of mental health services.
+“I am an anthropologist, musician and researcher with lived experience.
+My PhD is on the topic of a psychiatric innovation called Open Dialogue, which I first came across at the end of my time as a user of NHS mental health services.

-I was ready to leave mental health services and escape to be an opera singer – my degrees are in ethnomusicology and I am a singer, violinist and composer.
+I was ready to leave mental health services and escape to become an opera singer – my previous degrees were in geography and ethnomusicology, and I am a singer, violinist and composer.
 However, Open Dialogue came along and I was fascinated by the intersection between anthropology and mental health.
-It’s also hard to escape the ghost of psychosis.
+It’s also hard to escape the ghosts of psychosis.

 I found that what I loved about anthropology was being able to bring my whole self into research.
-My experience with mental health services helps bring epistemic justice to telling other people’s stories.
-Sociologist Arthur Frank refers to this as ‘wounded storytellers.’
-We are moral witnesses to both our and other people’s stories.
+Those of us with lived experience of mental illness help bring epistemic justice when telling others’ stories – something that sociologist Arthur Frank refers to as being ‘wounded storytellers’.
+We are moral witnesses to both our own and others’ stories.

-It is important to be seen as more than this label and one identity however and in my studies, I’ve been allowed to experiment with singing and soundscapes and bringing other identities into my work, which also helps in terms of having a balanced life.
+It is important to be seen beyond this one identity of lived experience and David has been great in encouraging me to bring other identities into my work, such as creating soundscapes to present the views of my research interlocutors.
+It also helps in terms of having a balanced life.

-My PhD title is ‘Being inside and in between’ which reflects the different identities I bring as an embedded health practitioner, someone who has used mental health services, a musician and an anthropologist.
+My PhD title is ‘Inside and In-between’ which reflects the different identities I bring as an embedded health practitioner, someone who has used mental health services, a musician and an anthropologist.

-After my year of fieldwork, I took up a job as a peer support worker as this theme within Open Dialogue was something I wanted to follow up on.
-It took me into settings with service users in their recovery journeys, often in places outside of the clinic, which would then feed into interactions in Open Dialogue treatment within the clinic.
+After my year of fieldwork, I took up a part-time role as a peer support worker, as this theme within Open Dialogue was something I wanted to follow up on.
+It took me into settings with service users in their recovery journeys, often in places outside of the clinic, which would then feed into their Open Dialogue treatment meetings within the clinic.

-As an anthropologist it’s tempting not to want to leave the field because of the wonderful relationships that are developed, because I was doing life-changing and meaningful work making a difference on the ground.
-Having left the peer work after three years, I moved into the SOAS setting of being an anthropologist and a writer.
+As an anthropologist, it’s tempting not to want to leave the field because of the wonderful relationships that are developed and because I experienced this work as life-changing and meaningful, making a difference on the ground.
+Having left the peer role after three years, I returned to the SOAS academic setting and began my anthropological write-up.

 To find out more about issues around CAMHRA, mental health and World Mental Health day, you can see the Centre website, watch CAMHRA in Conversation videos including the interview with Kiara, further videos on the CAMHRA YouTube channel, and by visiting the World Mental Health Day website.